 Setting goals is a valuable tool when running a business, can be done in a way that is effective and helps you achieve more.
 Take a look at your goals now, and if they aren’t SMARTY goals, revise them so they are – and get started today!

-You might be interested in our wider look at setting goals in this article: How to Plan the Next Year for Your Business.
+You might be interested in setting goals for your small business in this article: How to Plan the Next Year for Your Business.